systechafrica/NASSIT-Documentation/docs/src/members/README.md

     -   Upload the file into the system to add more than one member in a batch.

 **NB**

-    For NASSIT member onboarding process, only the Single Member Onboarding Method is approved.
+For now NASSIT has restricted member registration to the Single Member Onboarding Method.